scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 The next-generation inter-network architecture SCION (Scalability, Control, and Isolation On Next-generation networks) aims to address the above-mentioned issues.
 SCION was explicitly designed from the outset to offer availability and security by default.
 The architecture provides route control, failure isolation, and explicit trust information for end-to-end communication.
 It also enables multi-path routing between hosts.

 This document gives a high-level overview of the SCION architecture, including its authentication model and the setup of the control- and data plane.
-As SCION is already in production use today, its conclude with an overview of SCION deployments.
+As SCION is already in production use today, this draft concludes with an overview of SCION deployments.

 --- middle